SobanAhmedK/E-store/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas, feature requests, or bug reports, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-**Note:** This README is a template.
-You should replace placeholders (e.g., `your_executable_name`, `project_image.png`) with actual information and customize it further based on your project's specific details and needs.